malofficial/cxtream/doc/mainpage.md

 and acclelerate data preparation for deep learning models, but it is generic enough to be used in many other areas.

+__cxtream__ lets the programmer build intuitive data streams that transform, combine and filter the data that pass through.
+Those streams are compiled, batched, and asynchronous, therefore maximizing the utilization of the provided hardware.

 **This project is under heavy development.
 The API is continuously changing without regard to backward compatibility.**